Simurgh818/QT_pipeline/README.md

 results_path = 'C:\Users\you\yourFolder\yourFolder\QT_results';

 ### Requirements
 This script was developed on a Windows machine with 7 core processor and 16 GB RAM.
-Although it is not a computationally heavy script and it ran fine on BMI cluster with 1 CPU core and 2 GB RAM.
+For the Physionet PTB database it took 22:25 hours to run.

 ## Description of scripts:
 Once installed, the user can open the MATLAB script called main_pipe.m to run the QT measurements.